-- Do not select music based simply on its similarity to the readings - Do not select simply because that music repeats the text of a reading - Do not select music solely because someone "likes" it - Do not select music that is done simply for performance (there may be appropriate moments during a liturgy for someone to sing a meditative piece or perform a solo, but these must be done to enhance the whole liturgy, not to stand out; here is a good rule of thumb: if, when the piece is finished, it seems to call for applause - it failed as a liturgical piece. - What about when people applaud at the end of a liturgy?
-Join them the applause is acceptable as a response to what we have all just successfully celebrated not as a response to music which stood apart from what was celebrated - Do not select music that is beyond the capacity of the assembly or for which they have no access to music and lyrics (exceptions here are pieces with simple refrains that can be repeated, like response psalms)
+- Do not select music based simply on its similarity to the readings - Do not select music that repeats the text of a reading - Do not select music solely because someone "likes" it - Do not select music that is done simply for performance (there may be appropriate moments during a liturgy for someone to sing a meditative piece or perform a solo, but these must be done to enhance the whole liturgy, not to stand out; a good rule of thumb - if, when the piece is finished, it seems to call for applause - it failed as a liturgical piece. - What about when people applaud at the end of a liturgy?
+Join them the applause is acceptable as a response to what we have all just successfully celebrated not as a response to music which stood apart from what was celebrated - Do not select music that is beyond the capacity of the assembly or for which they have no access to music and lyrics